ChronoFare/Music_Therapy_FYP/Progress Report.md

 **Conceive**
 As this project encompasses around rehabilition for the upper limbs (a.k.a. upper extremities), I researched available solutions and issues faced by users.

-To accustom myself to Visual Studios's programming language, C#, I have used online resources such as [w3schools.com](https://www.w3schools.com/cs/default.asp) and LinkedIn Learning to learn it.
+To accustom myself to Visual Studios's programming language, C#, I have used online resources such as [w3schools.com](https://www.w3schools.com/cs/default.asp) and LinkedIn Learning to learn the basics of C#.
+As for Unity, I had completed the "Roll a Ball"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3MTk1MTU4MCwxMTY5MDA1MzQ4LDEzOT
+eyJoaXN0b3J5IjpbLTE0MjYyMzQ4NTcsMTE2OTAwNTM0OCwxMz
-kzNTAyOTUsMTAyMDc5NjUwOCwtMTM4MjQxMjA2MiwtNDY3MTUy
+k5MzUwMjk1LDEwMjA3OTY1MDgsLTEzODI0MTIwNjIsLTQ2NzE1
-OTMwXX0=
+MjkzMF19
 -->